borisaushev/PostgreSQL-tool-for-Java/README.md

 public void close() throws SQLException { connection.close(); statement.close();} //closing all connections

-need to mention what PSQL class inplements AutoCloseable, so you can use it in try(PSQL db = new PSQL(connection)) {}
+//need to mention what PSQL class implements AutoCloseable, so you can use it in try(PSQL db = new PSQL(connection)) {}
  form and it will be closed automaticly